Half the money I spend on advertising is wasted; the trouble is, I don’t know which half.

-And the situation hasn’t improved much since Wanamaker’s day.
-Many marketers still refuse to build one of the most powerful feedback mechanisms into their sales funnels: surveys.
+And the situation hasn’t improved much since Wanamaker’s day because many marketers still refuse to build one of the most powerful feedback mechanisms into their sales funnels: Surveys.

 Surveys Help Build Marketing into Your Product

-DropBox owes much of its early growth to surveys.
+Dropbox owes much of its early growth to surveys.
 They asked “How disappointed would you be if Dropbox went away today?”
-Forty percent of the respondents said they would be EXTREMELY DISAPPOINTED indicating they had a very loyal user base.
-This lead them to create one of the most successful SAAS (software as a service) referral systems to date.
+40% of the respondents said they would be EXTREMELY DISAPPOINTED which indicated they had a very loyal user base.
+This lead them to create one of the most successful SAAS referral systems to date.

-– Dropbox users quickly took advantage of the referral program when they referred Dropbox to their friends to get up to 16 GBs of storage.
+- Their customer’s eyes bugged out when they referred Dropbox to their friends to get up to 32gbs of storage.

-– Dropbox grew its user base utilizing their excess storage space within AWS; it didn’t cost Dropbox anything extra.
+- Dropbox won because this excess storage space within AWS didn’t cost them anything extra.

-As a result of the program, Dropbox’s customer’s LTV (lifetime value) substantially increased and their CPA (cost per acquisition) went down.
-This opened up many new advertising channels for Dropbox which put them on the fast-track to dominate their industry.
+As a result of the program, their customer’s LTV (lifetime value) substantially increased and their CPA (cost per acquisition) went down.
+This opened up many new advertising channels for Dropbox which put them on the fasttrack for world domination.